ninjablocks/433Utils/README.md

 1. An Arduino (two is ideal)
 2. A Raspberry Pi
-3. the git commandline tool, on both your Arduino IDE machine and your RPi
+3. The git commandline tool, on both your Arduino IDE machine and your RPi
+4. RF 433MHz modules; a transmitter and receiver

 ## Installation